BrewhouseTeam/brewhouseteam.github.io/_posts/2016-05-20-documented-json-api-image-upload.md

 Now that is all set up, we can start writing our test.

-To set up our test, we would first have to include `rspec_api_documentation` dsl.
+To set up our test, we include `rspec_api_documentation` dsl.
 This gives us wrappers to have headers to our requests and setting HTTP verbs as context.
 We also use `resource` instead of `describe` to define what we are testing.

 {% highlight ruby %}
 # spec/acceptance/post_spec.rb